Policosanol: benefits, dosage, contraindications

 Aspirin: moderate interaction

-An increase in antiplatelet effects may develop - patients taking aspirin and policosanol together should be monitored for increased bleeding or bruising.
+An increase in antiplatelet effects may occur - patients taking aspirin and policosanol at the same time should be monitored for increased bleeding or bruising.

 Warfarin: minor interaction

-Some clinical research shows that taking policosanol at a dose of 10 to 50 mg per day for 7 to 15 days may inhibit platelet aggregation in healthy patients.
-A clinical trial (Carbajal et al 1998) showed that taking 10 mg of policosanol twice daily for two weeks before taking warfarin does not affect the pharmacokinetics of warfarin or the response to warfarin.
+Some clinical research shows that taking policosanol at 10 to 50 mg per day for 7 to 15 days can inhibit platelet aggregation in healthy subjects.
+A clinical trial (Carbajal et al. 1998) showed that taking 10 mg of policosanol twice daily for two weeks before taking warfarin does not affect the pharmacokinetics of warfarin or the response to warfarin.
 Caution with doses > 10 mg/day.

-Some clinical research shows that taking policosanol at a dose of 10 to 50 mg per day for 7 to 15 days may inhibit platelet aggregation in healthy patients.
-In theory, taking policosanol with other antiplatelet or anticoagulant drugs could increase the risk of bruising and bleeding.
+Some clinical research shows that taking policosanol at 10 to 50 mg per day for 7 to 15 days can inhibit platelet aggregation in healthy subjects.
+In theory, taking policosanol with other antiplatelet drugs or anticoagulants could increase the risk of bruising and bleeding.

-Clinical research shows that policosanol, at a dose of 5 mg per day, may have additive hypotensive effects in hypertensive patients taking beta-blockers.
-Additionally, animal research shows that policosanol may enhance the hypotensive effects of propranolol.
-In theory, the concurrent use of policosanol and beta-blockers could have additive effects on lowering blood pressure.
+Clinical research shows that policosanol, at 5 mg per day, may have additive blood pressure–lowering effects in hypertensive patients taking beta-blockers.
+In addition, animal studies show that policosanol may increase the blood pressure–lowering effects of propranolol.
+In theory, concomitant use of policosanol and beta-blockers could have additive effects on lowering blood pressure.

 Precautions